Skip to main content

 Observability and Audit Logging+

-Captures a comprehensive audit trail of agent decisions, tool invocations, policy evaluations, and inter-agent communications.
-This structured telemetry enables post-incident forensics, compliance reporting, and real-time monitoring dashboards, giving security and operations teams full visibility into what autonomous agents are doing and why.
+Captures telemetry related to agent decisions, tool invocations, policy evaluations, and governance events as supported by the deployment.
+This can support post-incident forensics, compliance reporting, and monitoring dashboards, giving security and operations teams more visibility into what autonomous agents are doing.

 Pricing Plans